Do you want to tell us anything else about you?

 This question, usually asked at the end of an in-person interview, isn’t meant to be a trick.
 In fact, it’s a question you should hope to be asked.
 It gives you the chance to reinforce two things: why you’re the best person for the job, and why you’re enthusiastic about working for the company.

 Think of it as the closing argument of your case for why they should hire you.
-It’s a very open-ended question, so take advantage of the opportunity to sell yourself, always frame your answer in a way that shows the advantages of hiring you over the next candidate, and don’t be afraid to show a little bit of your personality.
+"Do you want to tell us anything else about you" is a very open-ended question, so take advantage of the opportunity to sell yourself, always frame your answer in a way that shows the advantages of hiring you over the next candidate, and don’t be afraid to show a little bit of your personality.
 Much like how you would answer the question, What are you passionate about?, your answer here should give the interviewer a glimpse of what you’re like as a coworker and real-life human.